Meet the Faculty

 Soodie Ansari has over 13 years of experience providing services for immigrant and low-income children and families including four years of working with Child Care Resource & Referral Agencies and a Neighborhood House in Vancouver, British Columbia.
 As the Coordinator of the SMCOE Early Childhood Language Development Institute (ECLDI), Soodie has over five years of experience in taking ECLDI from an idea to a successful training opportunity for early childhood educators and parents of children with home languages other than English.
 Through the Institute trainings and coaching, she offers strategies for creating culturally and linguistically responsive early learning environments for all children.
 As an adjunct instructor at Skyline College, Soodie teaches the 3-unit course on Children’s Language and Literacy Development and the one unit course on Supporting Young Bilingual Learners.
 She is bilingual (English & Farsi) and bicultural with a Master”s Degree in Child Development from UC Davis.

-Martina Center (Child Dev Ctr Aide II (Teacher))Business - ECE
+Martina Center (Child Dev Ctr Aide II (Teacher))Business, Education and Professional Programs - ECE

 Tarek Eljarrari (Adjunct Faculty)Social Science/Creative Arts - Psychology

-Vicky Feng (Child Dev Ctr Aide II (Teacher))Business - ECE
+Vicky Feng (Child Dev Ctr Aide II (Teacher))Business, Education and Professional Programs - ECE

 Penelope Floor (Instructor)Social Science/Creative Arts - Psychology